Snake strangles man and is shot dead by Pennsylvania police

 Accident: More than 30 people die after bus falls off bridge in Kenya

 According to the authorities, the police were called to the house and found the animal wrapped around the victim’s neck, who was unconscious on the floor and in cardiorespiratory arrest.
-At the time, one of the police officers shot the reptile in the head and killed it.
+At the time, one of the policemen shot the reptile in the head and killed it.

-“The officers immediately realized the seriousness of the incident, but they also had to be very careful to protect themselves,” Lieutenant Peter Nickischer told local media.
+“The officers immediately realized the gravity of the incident, but they also had to be very careful to protect themselves,” Lieutenant Peter Nickischer told local media.

 “One of the officers described it as ‘out of a horror movie,'” Nickischer told the Washington Post.
 The snake eventually broke free and the police helped the man, who was keeping the snake as a pet.